DevOpsWithDimas/DevOpsWithDimas.github.io/_posts/gitlab/01-git/2022-07-16-01b-install-git-mac.markdown

 3. Adding your SSH key to the ssh-agent
 4. Add your SSH private key to the ssh-agent and store your passphrase in the keychain.

-Start the ssh-agent in the background.

 {% highlight bash %}
 eval "$(ssh-agent -s)"
 {% endhighlight %}

+If you're using macOS Sierra 10.12.2 or later, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
+Open your `~/.ssh/config` file, then modify the file to contain the following lines.
+If your SSH key file has a different name or path than the example code, modify the filename or path to match your current setup.

+{% highlight config %}
+Host *
+  AddKeysToAgent yes
+  UseKeychain yes
+  IdentityFile ~/.ssh/id_ed25519
+{% endhighlight %}

-after that Add your SSH private key to the ssh-agent
+Then save and exit, after that Add your SSH private key to the ssh-agent

 {% highlight bash %}
-ssh-add ~/.ssh/id_ed25519
+ssh-add -K ~/.ssh/id_ed25519
 {% endhighlight %}

 And finaly you can add public key to git repository, But i will do it later on next capter.